klaudsol/my-nextjs-amplify-project/README.md

 ## Generating your NextJS11 app

 * AWS Amplify requires Node.js 14 and NextJS 11
+* By default, AWS Amplify uses `yarn` to build.
+Using `npm` would cause build problems!
 * Downgrade NextJS to version 11 by removing current version, and installing version 11.

 ```bash